Recruiting and Retaining Talented People

 The third step that you should take is to post jobs as frequently as possible, as widely as possible.
 “Post, post, and post some more,” advises Johnson.
 The best places to post your job openings, he says, are industry-specific job sites like WineJobs.com.
 That’s because people looking for jobs on those sites are already likely to be in the business, and you won’t have to worry about getting replies from candidates without any previous relevant experience.
 Other helpful sites include Glassdoor.com and BevForce.com.

 “Trust your instincts,” says Johnson.
 The more you know about a candidate, the more you can understand his or her goals.
 “Go with your gut” is the best advice.
-After all, sales is all about likeability, and you will usually be best off if you choose to hire candidates that you like from the outset.
+After all, sales are all about likeability, and you will usually be best off if you choose to hire candidates that you like from the outset.
 “You can train for business acumen,” says Johnson, “but not for personality.”

 And, finally, Johnson says that you need to be cognizant and empathetic.
 “Only put a person in a position where they will succeed.”
 And you should also be very careful about not drawing out an interview process for too long, otherwise, candidates will simply go elsewhere.
 At most, there should be three rounds of interviews.
 For example, you might have an interview with a regional manager, a divisional manager and then the ownership of the company.